shuxiangru/AC209A_Alzheimers/Classification Models and Their Performance.md

 ## Logistic Regression

 We tested 6 kinds of logistic regression, logistic regression with l1 penalty, logistic regression with l2 penalty, unweighted logistic regression, weighted logistic regression, one-vs-rest logistic regression and multinomial logistic regression.
 We chose the best parameters with cross validation.
-We found that unless we used weighted logistic regression, we need a large regularization term.
-However, the accuracy of weighted logistic regression is very low compared to the others.
-That indicates that we have too many variables.
+We found that a large regularization term is needed for all classifiers, indicating that we have too many variables.